Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Did you know?
 Sometimes, older dogs can develop separation anxiety.
 This can be due to a medical problem such as underlying pain, loss of vision or hearing loss.
 A thorough vet visit is important.

 Signs of Separation Anxiety in Dogs

-As mentioned, the signs of separation anxiety can often be confused for other medical or behavioral issues.
-One important rule of thumb is that signs of separation anxiety tends to occur contingent upon the owner preparing to leave and then leaving the dog alone.
+As mentioned, the signs of separation anxiety can often be confused with other medical or behavioral issues.
+One important rule of thumb is that signs of separation anxiety tend to occur contingent upon the owner preparing to leave and then leaving the dog alone.